bjodah/mdiosvcor/README.md

 derivatives since the manipulations are done symbolically up to the last step of numerical solution of the resulting implicit relation.

+## Caveats
+Cached compiled binaries are stored

 ## Possible future extensions
 Feel free to write them and make a pull request at github:
 - Implement expressions not only for LS but also for CT
-- Optimize performance (e.g. save compiled autowrapped functions to avoid recompilation)
+- Optimize performance

 ## Participate
 Any comments and/or imporvements of the code are greatly appreciated.